mattermost/docs/source/install/self-managed-changelog.md

    - Changed ``SessionLengthWebInDays`` to ``SessionLengthWebInHours``.
    - Changed ``SessionLengthMobileInDays`` to ``SessionLengthMobileInHours``.
    - Changed ``SessionLengthSSOInDays`` to ``SessionLengthSSOInHours``.
-   - The value of ``TrustedProxyIPHeader`` will default to empty from now on.
+   - The value of ``TrustedProxyIPHeader`` defaults to empty from now on.
 A previous bug prevented this from happening in certain conditions.
 Customers are requested to check for these values in their config and set them to nil if necessary.
+   - The default for ``CollapsedThreads`` has been changed to ``always_on``.
+This does not affect existing configurations where this value is already set to some other value.
  - Under ``ExperimentalSettings`` in ``config.json``:
-   - Added a new config setting ``EnableAppBar`` to enable and disable the App Bar.
+   - Added a new config setting ``EnableAppBar`` to enable and disable the new App Bar.
    - Added ``always-on`` and ``default-on`` settings to **System Console > Experimental Features** for Collapsed Reply Threads.
 When enabled (default-on), users see Collapsed Reply Threads by default and have the option to disable it in **Settings**.
 When always on, users are required to use Collapsed Reply Threads and can't disable it.
-The default state is still ``default-off``.
- - Under ``ServiceSettings`` in ``config.json``:
- - The default for ``CollapsedThreads`` has been changed to "always_on".
-This does not affect existing configurations where this value is already set to some other value.

 #### API Changes
- - Added new API endpoints ``GET /api/v4/teams/:team_id/top/channels`` and ``GET /api/v4/users/me/top/channels``.
+ - Added new API endpoints ``GET /api/v4/teams/:team_id/top/channels`` and ``GET /api/v4/users/me/top/channels`` to get top channels for a team and user.

 #### Websocket Event Changes
  - Added a new ``ConnectionId`` field to ``model.WebsocketBroadcast`` that allows broadcasting a message only to a specific connection.
- - Added a new ``PublishWebSocketEvent`` method.

 ### Go Version
  - v7.0 is built with Go ``v1.18.1``.

 ### Known Issues
  - Mentions incorrectly shows users as not in a channel [MM-44157](https://mattermost.atlassian.net/browse/MM-44157).
- - [Collapsed Reply Threads](https://docs.mattermost.com/messaging/organizing-conversations.html) is currently in beta.
-Before enabling the feature, please ensure you are well versed in the [known issues](https://docs.mattermost.com/messaging/organizing-conversations.html#known-issues), particularly relating to database resource requirements and server performance implications.
-If you cannot easily scale up your database size, or are running the Mattermost application server and database server on the same machine, we recommended waiting to enable Collapsed Reply Threads until it's [promoted to general availability in Q2 2022](https://mattermost.com/blog/collapsed-reply-threads-ga).
-Learn more about these [performance considerations here](https://support.mattermost.com/hc/en-us/articles/4413183568276).
  - Google login fails on the Classic mobile apps.
  - Status may sometimes get stuck as **Away** or **Offline** in High Availability mode with IP Hash turned off.
  - Searching stop words in quotation marks with Elasticsearch enabled returns more than just the searched terms.